HorizonTEL/AIGIBench/README.md

 │   │   ├── ...
 ```
 ## Detection Methods
 We use the official code for all detection codes and make unified modifications to the input and output.
-The code we use for training in Setting-II and the corresponding pre-trained weights are publicly available at XXX.
-The following is the corresponding detection code in the paper：
+The code we use for training in Setting-II and the corresponding pre-trained weights are publicly available above.
+Of course, if you need the code from the original paper, the following is the corresponding detection code in the paper：
 - [ResNet-50](https://github.com/huggingface/pytorch-image-models/tree/v0.6.12/timm): Deep Residual Learning for Image Recognition
 - [CNNDetection](https://github.com/PeterWang512/CNNDetection): CNN-generated images are surprisingly easy to spot...for now
 - [GramNet](https://github.com/liuzhengzhe/Global_Texture_Enhancement_for_Fake_Face_Detection_in_the-Wild): Global Texture Enhancement for Fake Face Detection in the Wild